WVURAIL/dspira/_posts/2021-08-04-PlutoSDR_installation.md

 order: 4
 meta_description: "Install the software needed to use PlutoSDR with a DSPIRA telescope.
 Follow the setup steps to connect the receiver to your computer."
 optional: true
+equipment: "An ADALM-PLUTO receiver and a computer with GNU Radio, internet access, and software installation permissions."
+preparation: "Use this optional route only for PlutoSDR.
+These historical commands target older GNU Radio versions; check compatibility before installing."
 ---